Occupational Therapy vs. Physical Therapy: Choosing the Field That's Best for You

 Job Outlook

 Another cool thing that OTs and PTs have in common is a strong job outlook.
 In fact, the number of job opportunities is expected to increase dramatically in both fields.
-Simply put, physical therapists and occupational therapists are in demand—and according to the Occupational Outlook Handbook (OOH), that demand will continue:
+Simply put, physical therapists and occupational therapists are in demand—and according to the BLS, that demand will continue:

-• For physical therapists, the number of employment opportunities is expected to increase by 21 percent from 2020 to 2030.
-(That's well above the average for all occupations, which is just five percent.)
+• For physical therapists, the number of employment opportunities is expected to increase by 14 percent from 2023 to 2033.
+(That's well above the average for all occupations, which is just four percent.)

 For both careers, one of the main drivers of this predicted job growth is America's aging population.
 More and more elderly people will need treatments from OTs and PTs.
 In fact, one report notes that about one-third of people aged 65 and older have at least one health issue that impacts their daily functioning.
 And for seniors over the age of 85, that proportion rises to about two-thirds.
 It all adds up to plenty of opportunities for the people who can help them.